Texas Tech University

 e.
 AE must comply with requirements set forth in OP 72.24, Auxiliary Enterprise Contractors, which outlines certain criteria for contractors who contract with TTU to provide services and are not paid with appropriated funds (funds 11–14).

 f.
-AE and EBA, for all proposed sales to other universities or governmental agencies that exceed $5,000, may provide information about the proposed sale to Accounting Services to determine whether the sale is appropriate to classify as an unrestricted sale of goods and services or if the transaction should be treated as a sponsored project to ensure appropriate compliance with reporting requirements.
+AE and EBA, for proposed sales to other universities or governmental agencies that exceed $10,000, may provide information about the proposed sale to Accounting Services to request assistance to determine whether the sale is appropriate to classify as an unrestricted sale of goods and services or if the transaction should be treated as a sponsored project to ensure appropriate compliance with reporting requirements.

 g.
 AE and EBA must follow tax requirements as set forth in section 7 below.